NaTorOG/IPTables-Rules---Basic/README.md

 Do not ever and ever use root or any sudo user to run externally accessible services.

 ###### Basic Rules
 We aim to prevent your server from being bypassed by **UUID Spoofing.**

+**Minecraft Servers**
+Set every Minecraft Backend server(spigot servers) to run in 127.0.0.1 in server.properties(server-ip).
+Set only the ProxyServer(Bungee/Waterfall/Velocity) to run in 0.0.0.0 in config.yml(host: 0.0.0.0:25565).
+Set also in the Proxy config.yml the servers with 127.0.0.0.1 address.
+Example:
+servers:
+  hub:
+    motd: 'Hub Server'
+    address: 127.0.0.1:25566
+    restricted: false

 **Policies**
 We aim with this guide to have a **DROP Policy** on INPUT and FORWARD chains.
 By defaults these chains policies are on ACCEPT, meaning that **all the connections** towards every port are accepted.
 Changing the policies to DROP, we will only grant access to the ports we want and so to the services we want.

+**Ports**
+I assume that you have only installed SSH and Minecraft Servers on your server so we will open only the necessary
+ports to let these services work without problems.
+Remember to respect the order of the rules and commands!
+$ iptables -A INPUT -i lo -j ACCEPT
+*( The loopback interface is also used if you configure your application server to connect to a database server with a localhost address.
+As such, you will want to be sure that your firewall is allowing these connections.)*